 Investors that are tax resident in the Netherlands are subject to Dutch corporate income tax for their pro rata share in the Fund's income and capital gains, unless the Investors qualify as tax exempt for Dutch corporate income tax purposes.
 An investment in the Fund is not a qualifying investment for an Exempt Investment Institution (vrijgestelde beleggingsinstelling 'VBI').
 Therefore, a VBI cannot be an Investor in the Fund.
-It has been proposed that as from 1 January 2025 an investment in the Fund is (also) not a qualifying investment for a Fiscal Investment Institution (fiscale beleggingsinstelling 'FBI').
+Due to the amendment of the regime of the Fiscal Investment Institution (fiscale beleggingsinstelling 'FBI') the FBI may no longer invest directly (or through a tax transparent entity) in real estate assets located in the Netherlands as of 1 January 2025 without losing the regime.
+Therefore, as from 1 January 2025 an investment in the Fund is not a qualifying investment for an FBI.

 Dutch corporate income tax is levied on the net rental income (rental income after deductible costs) and capital gains which are attributable to the Investor pro rata to its interest in the Fund.

-The standard Dutch corporate income tax rate is 25.8% on income from € 200,000 (2024).
-A step up rate of 19% applies on income until € 200,000 (2024).
-For investors qualifying as a Fiscal Investment Institution or FBI (fiscale beleggingsinstelling) the corporate income tax rate is 0%.
-However, as mentioned above it has been proposed that as from 1 January 2025 an investment in the Fund is no longer a qualifying investment for an FBI.
+The standard Dutch corporate income tax rate is 25.8% on income from € 200,000 (2024 and 2025).
+A step-up rate of 19% applies on income until € 200,000 (2024 and 2025).
+For investors qualifying as a Fiscal Investment Institution or FBI the corporate income tax rate is 0%.
+However, as mentioned above as from 1 January 2025 the FBI is no longer allowed to directly invest (or through a transparent fund) in real estate located in the Netherlands.